-The Washington AIDS Partnership employs a unique and efficient mechanism for responding to the local HIV/AIDS epidemic through its collaborative grantmaking model.
-By bringing together informed grantmakers, community leaders, and people living with HIV/AIDS to participate in the grant decision-making process, the Washington AIDS Partnership is able to award over $1 million annually.
+The Washington AIDS Partnership employs a unique and efficient mechanism for responding to the local HIV epidemic through its collaborative grantmaking model.
+It brings together informed grantmakers, community leaders, and people living with HIV to participate in the grant decision-making process.

-The Partnership has two grant rounds each year, in the spring and fall.
+Grant rounds twice each year, in the spring and fall.
 Requests for Applications are either invitation-only or open to all nonprofit organizations in the Greater Washington region.
 Grants are awarded for a one year period.

-- High-impact HIV Prevention: Supporting innovative strategies for hard-to-reach populations who are at high risk for HIV/AIDS
+- High-impact HIV Prevention: Supporting innovative strategies for hard-to-reach populations who are at high risk for HIV

-- LGBTQ Health and Wellness: Investing in game-changing ideas that will result in positive and long-term change for or improvements in the quality of life and health of Lesbian, Gay, Bi, Transgender, and Questioning (LGBTQ) populations
+- LGBTQ Health and Wellness: Investing in game-changing ideas that will result in positive and long-term change for or improvements in the quality of life and health of LGBTQ populations

-- Medical Morale: Addressing morale issues among HIV/AIDS medical providers that negatively affect quality of care
+- Medical Morale: Addressing morale issues among HIV medical providers that negatively affect quality of care

-- Public Policy: Identifying and addressing systemic issues negatively impacting HIV/AIDS and related health services
+- Public Policy: Identifying and addressing systemic issues negatively impacting HIV and related health services

-- Technical Assistance: Support and training to increase capacity and expertise among local nonprofits serving individuals living with HIV/AIDS
+- Technical Assistance: Support and training to increase capacity and expertise among local nonprofits serving individuals living with HIV

 Request for Applications